N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator

 \section{Conclusion}

-This paper introduces N-GLARE, a non-generative, representation-based framework for LLM safety evaluation, showing that a model’s safety state is encoded not only in its outputs but in the geometry and dynamics of its latent trajectories.
-By constructing a benign distribution manifold and using JSS to quantify how jailbreak and ideal-refusal trajectories deviate from it, we obtain safety indicators that are comparable across models.
-Across more than 40 models and multiple red-teaming strategies, N-GLARE’s safety rankings remain consistent with large-scale red-teaming evaluations while reducing evaluation cost by over two orders of magnitude.
-Beyond reproducing traditional benchmarks, N-GLARE uncovers finer-grained safety dynamics, such as the phase structure of jailbreak progression, the synchronized evolution of refusal tendency, and monotonic trends under forward and inverse DPO, showcasing latent-trajectory analysis as a scalable paradigm for model-level safety diagnostics and providing a new foundation for continuous alignment monitoring and future alignment research.
+This paper presents N-GLARE, a non-generative, representation-based framework for LLM safety evaluation that captures safety state through latent trajectory geometry rather than outputs.
+By modeling a benign manifold and using JSS to measure deviations of jailbreak and refusal trajectories, N-GLARE produces model-level safety rankings consistent with large-scale red-teaming across over 40 models, while reducing cost by more than two orders of magnitude.
+It further reveals fine-grained safety dynamics, demonstrating latent trajectory analysis as a scalable tool for continuous safety diagnostics.